 The Franciscans, which many years later rebuilt the church, are a Christian order that was established by St. Francis in 1209.
 In 1342 Pope Clement VI declared that the Franciscans are the official custodians of the Holy places (“Custodia Terroe Sanctoe”).
 This custody is still in effect to date, and includes St. John.

 In 1291 the city was taken by the Mamlukes, and was completely destroyed – degrading Acre to a small neglected city until the end of the 18th C.

-The St. Andrews church existed until the 17th C. A new St. Andrews church was constructed in the 18th C in another Templars location, not far away (at Philippe Auguste street, north of the Templars tunnel).
+The St. Andrews church existed until the 17th century.
+A new St. Andrews church was constructed in the 18th Century in another Templars location, not far away (at Philippe Auguste street, north of the Templars tunnel).
 The new church is a Greek-Orthodox church.

 In 1737 a Franciscan-Catholic church was built over the ruins of the old St. Andrews, and renamed St. John (after John the baptist).
 It stands until today.